ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

         0.5974207520484924
     ],
     [
         "What is the maximum dataset size Milvus can handle?\n\n  \nTheoretically, the maximum dataset size Milvus can handle is determined by the hardware it is run on, specifically system memory and storage:\n\n- Milvus loads all specified collections and partitions into memory before running queries.
-Therefore, memory size determines the maximum amount of data Milvus can query.\n- When new entities and and collection-related schema (currently only MinIO is supported for data persistence) are added to Milvus, system storage determines the maximum allowable size of inserted data.\n\n###", 0.5833579301834106
+Therefore, memory size determines the maximum amount of data Milvus can query.\n- When new entities and collection-related schema (currently only MinIO is supported for data persistence) are added to Milvus, system storage determines the maximum allowable size of inserted data.\n\n###", 0.5833579301834106
     ]
 ]